fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 The application uses blockchain approach to decompose the application logic into 2 main parts:
 * replicated transaction log
 * state machine with the domain-specific logic

 This decomposition allows to simplify development process.
-This modularization is not only logical but also phisical: transaction log and state machine run in separate processes, developed in different languages.
+This modularization is not only logical but also physical: transaction log and state machine run in separate processes, implemented in different languages.

 The application uses [Tendermint](https://github.com/tendermint/tendermint) platform which provides replicated transaction log components (**TM Core**), in particular:
-* distributed transaction cache (*Mempool*)
+* distributed transaction cache (**Mempool**)
 * blockchain (to store transactions persistently)
-* Byzantine-resistant **consensus** logic (to reach agreement about the order of transactions)
+* Byzantine-resistant **Consensus** logic (to reach agreement about the order of transactions)
 * peer-to-peer layer to communicate with another nodes
-* entry point for client requests
+* RPC endpoint for client requests
+* **Query proxy** for making requests to the current state

 To perform domain-specific logic the application uses its own **State machine** implementing Tendermint's [ABCI interface](http://tendermint.readthedocs.io/projects/tools/en/master/abci-spec.html) to follow Tendermint's architecture.
 It is written in Scala 2.12, compatible with `Tendermint v0.19.x` and uses `com.github.jtendermint.jabci` for Java ABCI definitions.